On this page

 If you are in business, what you give in return for the money received will help to determine the tax issues.
 If you treat the money received as a donation to your business then there could be GST and income tax issues, as it is likely that the money will be revenue.
 The cost of providing any rewards (say goods or services) should be a tax deduction.

 A donation to your business by an individual will generally not be tax deductible to the person making the donation.
-For funders to receive a tax deduction for their donation, your business will need to have Deductible Gift Recipient (DGR) status with the Australian Taxation Office (ATO).
+For funders to receive a tax deduction for their donation, your business will need to have Deductible Gift Recipient (DGR) status with the ATO.
 Generally DGR status is reserved for not-for-profits, charities and community organisations.
 It is highly unlikely that the ATO will grant DGR status to your private business.

 It is important that you seek GST and income tax advice from your accountant or adviser before you start to raise funds for the project, so that any cash flow implications can be built into your project budget.
 You don’t want to find out that you owe GST and income tax after you have used all the money.